-This incident happened during one such observations in our class where the word 'observation' really came into life!
+This incident happened during one such observation in our class where the word 'observation' really came into life!
 My co-teacher was a perfectionist and in that process she used to get a bit more anxious during these observations.
-That day it was early morning, first period our boss(Co-ordinator) walked in to the class.
-She sat on teacher's chair.
+That day it was early morning, first period our boss(Co-ordinator) walked into the class.
+She sat on the teacher's chair.
 We three along with our 10 children in three different corners settled for some activity.
 My fellow teacher's corner was just next to the co-ordinator.
 Boss could clearly see and hear what's happening in her corner.
-This made her more tensed.
+This made her more tense.
 At that moment, our inquisitive hero...(let's call him Manish) came up with an interesting doubt.
 "Ma'am, nice smell ma'am.
-Which cream you use?
+Which cream do you use?
 I like the smell very much ma'am."

 "Aiyaayoo... yen daa intha maathiri kezhviyellam kekkereenge? athum intha timile! unakkithellam thevayaadaa?" (why are you asking these kind of questions now? is it something important to ask now?)
 My friend exclaimed in her mind.
 Then whispered in his ears, "will tell you later darling.
 Now you complete the activity."
 But he is not ready to leave the topic.
 "Tell ma'am please ma'am... which cream?"
 By this time she seemed like someone poured a bucket of hot water on her.
 Sweating all over, she thought it's better to tell this boy the name of the cream else for sure all ten are going to ask the same like sheeps.
 She muttered the cream name and told, "darling, today itself go and tell your mother to buy it."
 His mother was also a teacher from our school and this incident gave all of us a MOL together!